-Community leader, artist and CEO, Okeeba Jubalo, is a visionary pioneer for the advancement of African American art and business in Atlanta.
+Community leader, artist, activist and CEO, Okeeba Jubalo, is a visionary pioneer for the advancement of African American art and business in Atlanta.
 Jubalo has helped push the culture forward and create opportunities for others through his marketing and branding agency, NobleSol Art Group.
-His agency’s clients list has included The Morehouse College National Alumni Association, The Atlanta Dream to the National Black Arts along with many others.
+His agency’s clients list has included The Morehouse College National Alumni Association, The Los Angeles Sparks to the National Black Arts along with many others.
 He has curated and been featured in a number of fine art exhibitions as well.
-Jubalo has over 23 years of experience in the Arts industry within a wide range of disciplines.
+Jubalo has over 25 years of experience in the Arts industry within a wide range of disciplines.

 He has mastered a number of leadership roles from being a performance artist to producer to Fine Art exhibition curator to Fine Artist, there is no limit to his passion and precision.

 This latest Arts initiative was fueled by his desire to showcase Atlanta’s artists outside of Atlanta by placing them on the world’s stage.
 The level of talent within Atlanta’s Arts community is truly amazing and deserves to be showcased to a much broader audience.
 These exhibits and showcases will serve as a spring board to nationally launch Atlanta’s artists who will surely become household names.